Skip to main content

 Deploying in Lambda, FastAPI, Flask, or Django?
 Read Tracer Initialization next to choose the right runtime setup pattern before you wire tracing into production.

 Automatic tracing covers LLM and vector DB calls.
-For any other function in your codebase (preprocessing, postprocessing, business logic), use the @trace() decorator to create custom spans that appear in your trace tree.
+For preprocessing, postprocessing, or other business logic, use the @trace() decorator to create custom spans that appear in your trace tree.

 Custom Spans